rdeodoo/odoo-toolbox/team-lead/README.md

 If someone is not fit for the company, don't hesitate too long.
 The longer you wait, the more damage they will do to the company culture and productivity.

-Worse: you are not doing them a favor.
-You are making them stay in a place where they don't belong, and they can very well feel it every day, in the vast majority of cases.\
+Worse: you are not doing them any favor.
+You are making them stay in a place where they don't belong, and they can very well feel it every day, in most cases.\
 There is nothing worse than feeling stuck somewhere where you feel like you are a burden for others.\
 Change your mindset: letting them go will allow them to find a place where they